-Employment Lawyer Sylvia Chan started Early Conciliation through ACAS on behalf of our client but the employer had no interest in settling the claim because their defence was that there was no dismissal.
+Employment Solicitor Sylvia Chan started Early Conciliation through ACAS on behalf of our client but the employer had no interest in settling the claim because their defence was that there was no dismissal.
 They claimed that she had resigned.

 Sylvia wrote to the employer asking for written reasons for dismissal and they responded stating that they thought she had resigned.
 The employer kept denying there was a dismissal so Sylvia had no choice but to issue the claim in the Employment Tribunal.

 Sylvia assisted our client in drafting her Employment Tribunal claim for: